 Basically, you load the barrel and then position it on the machine.
 The machine then turns on the barrel.
 Then the machine tumbles the cases to clean them of any tarnish or dirt.

-The best media to be used with this type of barrels are walnut media or corn cob media.
-If the tumbler is rated for wet tumbling then stainless steel pins are used.
+The best media to be used with this type of barrel are walnut media or corn cob media.
+Stainless steel pins are used if the tumbler is rated for wet tumbling.

-As the rollers spin, they throw the cases towards the side and lets gravity do its work.
+As the rollers spin, they throw the cases towards the side and let gravity do its work.
 The cases are then dumped back to the bottom with the help of gravity.

-Rotary tumbles are less time consuming than the vibratory ones.
-Thus limits the chaffing of the brass against one another.
+Rotary tumbles are less time-consuming than vibratory ones.
+This limits the chaffing of the brass against one another.